 It’s an advertising branch of Google where you can promote your website on the actual search engine by targeting specific keywords.
 In other words, your ad will appear right on Google’s search when a person types the keyword you’re targeting.

 I have experienced many benefits from this program personally and have helped a few clients with their campaigns in the past and I can tell you that if Google allows your ad to run and by using correct advertising methods, you can amass a crazy amount of traffic.
+But it is also a lot more strict and there’s many ways your account can get closed (such as with bridge pages).

 What is Adsense?